Covered Individuals: All CEI Employees

 Full-time, benefit eligible staff, excluding faculty, are eligible to receive their regular base pay for their normally scheduled work hours for observed college holidays.
 Holiday pay is not granted if an employee is on special leave or if the employee works no hours/has no wages during the pay period in which the holiday falls.
 A terminating employee will not be paid for any official holiday occurring after the last working day of employment.
 If an employee’s normal schedule exceeds eight (8) hours per day the employee may claim vacation hours to complete the normal scheduled work week hours.

-Additionally, the college recognizes Columbus Day, Veterans Day, and Juneteenth as holidays, but campus is open.
+Additionally, the college recognizes Juneteenth, Columbus Day and Veterans Day as holidays, but campus is open.
 Full time staff, excluding faculty, who work a full day on these holidays will earn one eight (8) hour floating holiday for each holiday worked.

 At times, the college may be closed on a day immediately preceding or following an observed holiday.
 Employees will be required to use earned floating holiday leave, annual leave, or leave without pay on those days.
-Earned floating holiday leave must be used in full day increments.
+Earned floating holiday leave must be used in full day increments and exhausted by the last day of each calendar year.

 Holidays that fall on a Saturday shall be observed on the preceding Friday.
 Holidays that fall on a Sunday shall be observed on the following Monday.
 CEI will maintain business hours on the day before Thanksgiving and during the week between Christmas and New Year’s to maintain limited service to the public.
 The Executive Team will formalize what the ‘limited service hours’ will be for their divisions prior to each holiday season.
 The Division Managers are responsible for staffing their departments to meet the needs of their customers (the public, students, etc.) during this week when volumes are low and should communicate employees’ schedules appropriately.
 The holiday schedule may be changed at any time by the President.